Reading for the blind and print-disabled

 Audio-Reader, an audio information service for anyone who has difficulty reading standard printed material, airs more than 160 hours weekly of printed matter and special information to thousands of listeners throughout Kansas and western Missouri.
 Service is provided via closed circuit radio, Lions Telephone Reader and on CD or NLS cartridge.
 This unique programming is made possible by volunteer readers who record or broadcast the various newspapers, magazines and books offered through Audio-Reader.

-Audio-Reader volunteers include high school and college students, teachers, doctors, homemakers, retirees and many others.
+Audio-Reader volunteers include college students, teachers, doctors, homemakers, retirees and many others.
 They have a diversity of backgrounds and interests, but all share a common desire to help provide current information to those who can't read daily newspapers, magazines and best-selling books.

 Audio-Reader has studios at the Baehr Audio-Reader Center, 1120 W. 11th Street in Lawrence; Alphapointe, 7501 Prospect Avenue in Kansas City, MO; and the Homer Cole Community Center, 3003 N. Joplin Street in Pittsburg, KS.
-Some volunteers read from home.
+In addition, we have a group of volunteers in Springfield, MO, who read the local paper from their homes; home assignments possible from any location.
 Your location and reading assignment will determine where you read.

 Would you like to become an Audio-Reader volunteer?
 The following information will assist you in making that decision.